otrekw/azure-docs.de-de/articles/cognitive-services/QnAMaker/Quickstarts/add-question-metadata-portal.md

 |1|`How large a knowledge base can I create?`<br><br>`What is the max size of a knowledge base?`<br><br>`How many GB of data can a knowledge base hold?` |`The size of the knowledge base depends on the SKU of Azure search you choose when creating the QnA Maker service.
 Read [here](https://docs.microsoft.com/azure/cognitive-services/qnamaker/tutorials/choosing-capacity-qnamaker-deployment) for more details.`|`service=qna_maker`<br>`link_in_answer=true`|
 |2|`How many knowledge bases can I have for my QnA Maker service?`<br><br>`I selected a Azure Cognitive Search tier that holds 15 knowledge bases, but I can only create 14 - what is going on?`<br><br>`What is the connection between the number of knowledge bases in my QnA Maker service and the Azure Cognitive Search service size?` |`Each knowledge base uses 1 index, and all the knowledge bases share a test index.
 You can have N-1 knowledge bases where N is the number of indexes your Azure Cognitive Search tier supports.`|`service=search`<br>`link_in_answer=false`|

-Sobald Metadaten zu einem QnA-Satz hinzugefügt wurden, kann die Clientanwendung folgende Aktionen ausführen:
+Sobald Metadaten zu einem Frage-Antwort-Paar hinzugefügt wurden, kann die Clientanwendung folgende Aktionen ausführen:

 * Antworten anfordern, die nur bestimmten Metadaten entsprechen
 * Alle Antworten empfangen, die Antworten jedoch in Abhängigkeit von den Metadaten für die einzelnen Antworten nachverarbeiten